alright21/thesis/README.md

-** Why **
+TODO: latex introduction guide

+**Why**
   - No need for anyone to invent the wheel again.
 You can of course do that if you wish - TeX'll even let you invent many different kinds of wheels
-  - That said, if you come up with a great new wheel I'd like to hear about it - it might even end up being used here
+  - That said, if you come up with a great new wheel, we would like to hear about it - it might even end up being used here.
+Merge requests are welcome!

-** Features **
+**Features**
   - Proper page sizes as required by university guide for students:
       - proper font sizes as well as linespacings
       - proper size of margins